 If you wear glasses or contacts and you still have difficulty reading the newspaper or directions on the side of a box, you have low vision.
 Low vision can make everyday tasks challenging, and it can prevent you from doing the activities you enjoy.

-At the Mason Eye Institute at University of Missouri Health Care, our low-vision specialists offer more than special magnifiers and large-print books.
+At Mason Eye Clinic, our low-vision specialists offer more than special magnifiers and large-print books.
 We provide personalized solutions.
 We consider your environment, your lifestyle, and what’s important to you to improve your quality of life.

 Comprehensive care for low vision